|

 Paraphrase

-Also in the 50’s, he began his period of “Paraphrase” paintings.
-Again, to quote from the book Culver: Watercolors, by Gordon and Elizabeth Orear, “The close proximity of Arts and Crafts to the Detroit Institute of Arts, the Detroit Public Library, and the Scarab Club gave a feeling of homecoming to Culver’s entry into the academic world.
+In the 50s, he also began his period of "Paraphrase" paintings.
+Again, to quote from the book Culver: Watercolors, by Gordon and Elizabeth Orear, "The close proximity of Arts and Crafts to the Detroit Institute of Arts, the Detroit Public Library, and the Scarab Club gave a feeling of homecoming to Culver's entry into the academic world.
 Back in an atmosphere of his student days, Culver was inspired to paint a series of parodies and paraphrases of Old Master paintings.
 These audacious, skillful parodies had a direct connection to his studies of art: at the museum school in Chicago he had made diagrams of the masterpieces of Western art in an attempt to unlock the secret of great art.
-Now he completed that idea.”
+Now he completed that idea."

 The “Old Master Parodies and Paraphrases,” ...show the artist at his most insouciant.
 With the wicked glee of a schoolboy drawing moustaches on the Mona Lisa, he set about retouching the masterpieces of Western art. “